-Criteria "A" involving past qualifying convictions should be noted, but does not require elaboration, as may be the case in an initial evaluation.
-The elements of Criteria A have been proven to be present by virtue of the person's SVP commitment.
+Past qualifying convictions should be noted and described, but do not require elaboration or the type of analysis that is required in an initial evaluation (e.g., descriptor of force, violence, duress, menace and fear).
+The elements legally qualifying the individual have been proven to be present by virtue of the person's prior SVP commitment.